sunnymoon/presentation_linkare_day/readme.md

 To recap,
 We’ve now:
-- Created a Quarkus backend with REST, health, metrics, and SQLite
+- Created a Quarkus backend with REST  and SQLite with health and metrics endpoints
 - Built a Vue frontend using Vite
 - Initialized Git for both
 - Published both projects to GitHub